CÚIRT X FABER ACADEMY WORKSHOPS 2025

-We’re delighted to partner with Cúirt to bring a full programme of workshops to the Galway festival for the first time.
+We’re delighted to once again partner with Cúirt to bring a full programme of workshops to the Galway festival.

 Cúirt was founded in 1985 by Galway Arts Centre as a three-day poetry festival, and has since grown to the week-long festival that it is today, including fiction, non-fiction, poetry, events for all ages, and community-focused activities.
 As one of Europe’s oldest book festivals, Cúirt is a leading voice for literature both internationally and across Ireland.
 We are committed to creating a space where all audiences are empowered through literature, bringing readers and writers together to tell stories, share new perspectives, and to celebrate writing, books, and reading in all its forms.